luispedro/mahotas/docs/source/thresholding.rst

     photo = photo.astype(np.uint8)

-The reason we convert to ``np.uint8`` is because ``as_grey`` returns floating point images (there are good reasons for this and good reasons against it).
+The reason we convert to ``np.uint8`` is because ``as_grey`` returns floating point images (there are good reasons for this and good reasons against it, since it's easier to truncate than to go back, it returns ``np.uint8``).

 .. plot::